 He is co-inventor of eBird, one of the world's largest and most rapidly growing citizen-science projects and an inspiration to thousands of new ornithologists starting their career at the Lab.
 As testament to this, several alumni of the lab who recently discovered a new bird species in Peru named the bird in John's honor.
 The team chose the scientific name Capito fitzpatricki for the new species.

-Eaddo Kiernan received Audubon Connecticut's Lifetime Achievement Award.
-Both her mother and father, Eaddo and Lawson Hayes, were avid outdoor enthusiasts and instilled in her a love of nature and the passion to protect it.
+Both Eaddo Kiernan's mother and father, Eaddo and Lawson Hayes, were avid outdoor enthusiasts and instilled in her a love of nature and the passion to protect it.
 Eaddo was central to the Audubon Greenwich Nature of Discovery Campaign that funded the construction of the Kimberlin Nature Education Center at Audubon Greenwich.
 She brought together the talents of community leaders to produce one of the most welcoming and original Audubon Centers.
 Equipped with this new building and increased staff, Audubon Greenwich has become a leading regional resource for environmental education.
 Eaddo's tireless efforts enabled Audubon to expand its outreach and motivated community to engage in the conservation and appreciation of nature.
 Eaddo's greatest gift has been to ensure that all the conservation organizations she participates in have strong educational programs to amplify their environmental mission.
 She has done this as a Board member at Audubon Greenwich, the New England Chapter of Trout Unlimited, and through helping to establish Stepping Stones, the children's science museum in Norwalk, Connecticut.

-2013 - Joni Steele Kimberlin & Kevin Kimberlin
+2013 - Joni Steele Kimberlin & Kevin Kimberlin, Environmental Leadership Award

 Jayni Chase received the Audubon Connecticut 2012 Environmental Leadership Award for her many years of work to advance environmental education.
 In 1988, Jayni founded the Center for Environmental Education to provide K-12 teachers and students with the resources and materials necessary to build environmental education programs and lessons in their schools.
 Her outstanding work has led to wonderfully successful efforts to engage thousands of children and families in environmental education programming.
 She is also spearheading two green school initiatives: GREEN Community Schools and the Energy-Efficient Schools Initiative.
 Jayni credits her husband, Chevy, and daughters, Cydney, Caley, and Emily, with providing the force behind her dedication to environmental health, safety, and education.